This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Ramadan in North Macedonia

 North Macedonia is an eastern European country in which Muslims are among the minority.
-However, Ramadan in North Macedonia is still considered a significant religious observance by both the government as well as its non-Muslim population.
+However, Ramadan in North Macedonia is still considered a significant religious observance by both the government and its non-Muslim population.

 Image © pinterest.com